Quaker embroidery on the example of six-piece in the master class

 Now we need to decide on the theme of the ball andChoose embroidery schemes for each part, and there are not many of them, not a few - 26 (6 octahedrons + 8 hexagons + 12 squares).
 A collection of photos of ready-made balls you can see at the end of the lesson.

-Traditional Quaker motifs are usuallyGeometric or floral ornaments (at a later time images of animals), executed in calm, strict, "noble" tones.
-Each symbol of such embroidery has its significance and its role.
-For example: a tree - family happiness, a deer - nobility and meekness, a rabbit wealth and prosperity, flowers in a vase - a strong friendship ...
+Traditional Quaker motifs are usuallygeometric or floral patterns (at a later time, images of animals), made in calm, strict, “noble” tones.
+Each symbol of such embroidery has its own meaning and role.
+For example: a tree - family happiness, a deer - nobility and meekness, a rabbit - wealth and prosperity, flowers in a vase - strong friendship...

 On a note!
-Among such motives, organically can fit into the significant dates of your family or graphic wishes.
+Significant dates of your family or graphic wishes can organically fit among such motifs.

-Inspired, you can develop your own unique scheme of embroidery.
+Once inspired, you can develop your own unique embroidery pattern.

-But if this option is still not to your liking, you can come up yourself with plot drawings for embroidery.
+But if this option is still not to your liking, you can come up with thematic designs for embroidery yourself.

 Cutting out canvas and embroidery patterns